darianyang/mm-github-pages-test/_pages/join_us.md

 **Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.

-**Diversity** - We seek to make science an inclusive, global effort in all efforts ranging from citing the literature to organizing conferences.
-We enjoy hosting visitors from all over the world.
+**Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from citing the literature to organizing conferences to hosting visitors.

 **Balance** - We value work/life balance and make responsible use of resources we are granted.
 We do our best to keep our shared work space tidy for a tidy mind.